Skip to content

 Shawn Kenyon

 For over 18 years, Shawn Kenyon has led development and strategy for award-winning technology for the financial services sector.
 Currently, Shawn serves as head of cloud product strategy at SS&C Eze.
 In this role, he oversees strategy for the cloud technology powering solutions and driving innovation across SS&C products, including Eze Eclipse, the firm's cloud-native investment management solution, and Eze Marketplace, an app-store experience giving clients access to an ecosystem of buy-side solutions.
 Before joining SS&C Eze, Shawn led the EMS, FX, and core technology teams at Charles River Development, driving the build-out of a range of solutions, including execution management, regulatory reporting, FX, and commission management.
-Shawn also managed the development of Portware’s FX Shawn holds an associate degree in electrical engineering from Wentworth Institute of Technology and a bachelor's degree in computer science from NYU.
+Shawn also managed the development of Portware’s FX.
+Shawn holds an associate degree in electrical engineering from Wentworth Institute of Technology and a bachelor's degree in computer science from NYU.
 Shawn also attended NYU’s master's program in technical communications.